 The Office of the Treasurer & Tax Collector serves as the banker, tax collector, collection agent, and investment officer for the City and County of San Francisco.

-Due to the San Francisco Department of Public Health Order for City residents to shelter in place, our City Hall offices will be closed to the public through May 1, 2020.
-To make a tax or fee payment, please either pay online or by US mail.
-Click here for property tax payment options and click here for business tax and fee payment options.
-Remember, in-person payments at City Hall will not be available during this time.
+Due to the San Francisco Department of Public Health Order for City residents to shelter in place, our City Hall offices are currently closed.
+In-person payments at City Hall will not be available during this time.
 If you have any further questions, please visit our Help Center or call 311.

 José Cisneros is the elected Treasurer for the City and County of San Francisco.
 As Treasurer, he serves as the City’s banker and Chief Investment Officer, managing all tax and revenue collection for San Francisco.
 Appointed in 2004, and first elected in 2005, Cisneros has used his experience in the tech and banking industries to enhance and modernize taxpayer systems and successfully manage the City’s portfolio through a major recession.